Roscoe Orman: Early life and career

 Orman joined the Sesame Street cast in 1974, becoming the third actor to play Gordon (after Matt Robinson, 1969–72, and Hal Miller, 1972–74).

 In June 2006, Orman's memoir, Sesame Street Dad: Evolution of An Actor, was released.
 In September 2007, his children's book Ricky and Mobo was released.

 On October 8, 2008, he became the Chief Storyteller of AudibleKids.com (a service of Audible.com), a website for parents, teachers, and children to connect with one another and download and listen to audiobooks on iPods, MP3 players, and computers.
 In this role, Orman narrates audiobooks and communicates with children, parents and teachers online and at events.
 His new role was announced at a community event at The Educational Alliance Boys & Girls Club in New York City, where Mayor Michael Bloomberg's office commended Orman's life work and willingness to embrace new technology to help encourage children to read books, by naming October 8, 2008, AudibleKids Day in New York City.

 In 2016, his contract with Sesame Street was not renewed, as part of Sesame Workshop's retooling of the series, but the organization said that Orman would continue to represent it at public events.
 He returned to play Gordon in Sesame Street's 50th Anniversary Celebration along with a couple of YouTube videos released in 2018, a 2019 CNN town hall, Coming Together: Standing Up To Racism alongside former Sesame Street cast member Sonia Manzano, and a TV special released the same year, "The Power of We", also about racism.
 Roscoe Orman also returned as Gordon in a Season 54 and a Season 55 episode, thus becoming the first original human cast member to rejoin Sesame Street since Season 46.

 Personal life

-Orman has five children with his former partner Sharon Orman, and is the grandfather of eight.
+Orman has four children with his former partner Sharon Orman, and is the grandfather of eight.
 His son Miles Orman played Gordon and Susan's adopted son Miles Robinson on Sesame Street from the mid-1980s to the early 1990s.
 He and his wife, Kimberley LaMarque Orman, reside in New Jersey.